arleigh418/Base-On-K_means-and-Doc2Vec-Pixnet-Article-Classification/README.md

 4.I use a little part of Pixnet data to train Kmeans for test,and use the whole pixnet open data to train Doc2vec.

-5.For Unsupervised Learning  I think the results are not bad , you can feel a little different in each category.(There are 8 categories)
+5.For Unsupervised Learning  I think the results are not bad , you can feel a little different in each category.(There are 8 categories).

+6.Try it!
+It very funny!
+And if you find any problems, please contact me for free ,Thanks!